 Financial accounting and financial statements are a vital part of a company’s operations.
 Financial statements can be helpful in decision-making on the basis of making good decisions on accurate data.
 Properly kept and presented financial records allow companies and outside parties to get a complete picture of the organization’s financial health.
 Financial statements inform decision-making in the following ways.

 Better informed investment decisions

 Investors and analysts use the information from financial statements to make decisions about the valuation and creditworthiness of a company.
 They thus get a better idea of whether investing in the company is a wise decision.
 By presenting complete financial statements to your potential investors, you give them all the information they need to decide on your company’s viability.

 Arm yourself better when applying for financing

 If you ever need to borrow money from financial institutions, it is vital to have well-kept financials that you can present with your application.
-Because financial statements outline all its assets as well as the short- and long-term debt, lenders can see how creditworthy you are by analyzing your statements.
+Financial statements outline all its assets as well as the short- and long-term debt.
+That is how lenders can see your creditworthiness by analyzing your statements.

 Run your business better

 Financial statements can also help you govern your company better.
-Having a thorough knowledge of the flows of income and expenses can help you optimize your day-to-day operations and seek out viable growth opportunities.
+Having a thorough knowledge of the flows of income and expenses can help you optimize your day-to-day operations.
+Financial statements help you to seek out viable growth opportunities.

 Financial statements help you keep track of your business, and also provide a snapshot of your financial health.
-By providing data through a variety of statements, including the balance sheet and income statement, a company can give investors and lenders more power in their decision-making.
+Give investors and lenders more power in their decision-making by providing data through a variety of statements, like a balance sheet and an income statement.
 To help you generate and keep thorough, accurate financial statements, you should seek the help of a certified public accountant.
 Speak to Georgen Scarborough about how we can help you keep better financial statements.